Severson-Group/AMDS/CurrentCard/README.md

-# Current Measurement Card
+# Current Card

-The current measurement card is a daughter card designed for the SensorCard platform.
-This daughtercard plugs into the MotherBoard which then drives this board.
+The current card is a daughter card designed for the AMDS platform.
+This daughtercard plugs into the mainboard which then drives this card.

 ## Documentation

-Documentation about the design of this expansion board is located in the [docs folder.](docs/)
+Documentation about the design of this daughter card is located in the [docs folder.](docs/)